smarr64/World-Happiness-Report/README.md

 ## Deliverables
 Included in the respository is:
 - Scripts used to analyze and wrangle the data
-- A tableau presentation of the results
+- A Tableau presentation of the results